tuxd3v/ats/README.md

 # fanctl

-Active Fan Thermal tool to Control Processor Temperature to  RockPro64 Single Board Computer,
+Active Fan Thermal tool, to Control Processor Temperature on RockPro64 Single Board Computer,

 But Could be adapted to other boards too..
 This tool is system Agnostic.